-As z{out} increases, the communities become more and more diffuse and harder to identify, (see figure).
+As z{out} increases, the communities become more and more diffuse and harder to identify (see figure from left to right).

 Since the "real" community structure is well known in this case, it is possible to measure the number of nodes correctly classified by the method of community identification.